-Beverly Hirtle is a vice president in the Research and Market Analysis Group's Banking Studies Function; Christopher Metli was an assistant economist in the same function at the time the article was written.
+About the Authors Beverly Hirtle is a vice president in the Research and Market Analysis Group's Banking Studies Function; Christopher Metli was an assistant economist in the same function at the time the article was written.

 1. The recognition that consumer business has been a core driver of profits in recent years has done much to revive interest in branch banking.

 2. For simplicity, we use the term "bank branches" for both bank and thrift branches and "banking industry" for both the banking industry and the savings and loan industry.